"You are the best field trip ever. . . The Rosson House was so fun, I wish you could sell it to me."– Tristan, age 9

 - Guess the Artifact: Handle actual historic objects that were common in the 19th century but are no longer in use.
 We will use our detective skills to determine what they are and discuss the technical innovations which made them obsolete.

-- Mapping Early Phoenix: Tour our newly opened exhibit that explores the growth of Territorial Phoenix from it’s original half square mile.
+- Mapping Early Phoenix: Tour an exhibit that explores the growth of Territorial Phoenix from it’s original half square mile.

-- Make your own map: Reinforce geographic standards with this activity where students create a map of Heritage Square and use historic maps to calculate distance and area.
+- Map Scavenger Hunt: Reinforce geographic standards with this activity where students use a map to explore Heritage Square and win a prize!

 Your group is welcome to have lunch on site.
 We offer picnic style space in shade or sun.
 Just let us know when you book your visit.